wimrijnders/V3DLib/README.md

 * **External library `CmdParameter` has changed**.
   Please run `./script/install.sh` when upgrading from a version <= `0.0.8`.
-* `v.0.1.0`: Due to the removal of `store`-functionality , the API has become incompatible with previous.
+* **Upping the version** - The API is still a moving target and keeps on breaking.
-  Officially, I should go to `v1.0.0`, but with the project being live for just two weeks and exactly two users, I consider this overkill.
+  Officially, I should be changing the major version continually, but with the project freshly released and having exactly two users, I consider this overkill.
-	Upping the minor version is the compromise.
+	I'll up the minor version periodically as a compromise.

 -----